By We Level Up | Author Alex Evans, PharmD, MBA | Editorial Policy | Research Policy

 - Mood changes: Mood swings, irritability, and depression.

 Alcohol and Xanax withdrawal symptoms can be severe and sometimes life-threatening.
-It is recommended to seek medical supervision and assistance when discontinuing alcohol or Xanax use to ensure a safe withdrawal process and appropriate management of symptoms.
+It is best to get medical help when stopping alcohol or Xanax.
+This ensures a safe withdrawal and proper care for symptoms.

 First-class Facilities & Amenities